Over time, the value of a house will fluctuate up and down.

 Generally, home values appreciate in the long term.

 But, of course, in real estate there is always a certain amount of risk.

-Economic factors - Have businesses moved into or away from an area?
-Are local companies hiring?
-Is there a good mixture of business in an area, or does it depend on just one industry?
-These items play a role.
+The local economy - Are local companies hiring?
+Have businesses moved into or away from an area?
+Is there a nice blend of job types in an area, or does it rely upon just one industry?
+Is the mix of commercial and residential zoning changing?

 These items play a part.